- What is HTML?

-HTML provides two types of storage.
+- Web storage: HTML provides two types of storage.
 There are two types of storages session storage( only available within the browser tab or window session ) and local storage ( localStorage is kept even between browser sessions)

-- New Application Programming Interface (API): HTML5 features like 2D drawing on a web page, Drag and Drop, timed media playback, browser history management.
+- New Application Programming Interface (API): HTML5 features like 2D drawing on a web page, Drag and Drop, timed media playback, and browser history management.

-HTML Vs HTML5
+Difference Between HTML and HTML5

 We now know what HTML and HTML5 are and we have seen how they are related.
 Let’s see how much they differ from each other.

-|Mobile friendliness||HTML is less mobile friendly||HTML5 is more mobile friendly|
+|Mobile friendliness||HTML is less mobile-friendly.||HTML5 is more mobile-friendly.|

-|Drag and Drop feature||It does not support drag and drop effects.||It supports drag and drop effect|
+|Drag and Drop feature||It does not support drag and drop effects.||It supports the drag and drops effect.|

-|Vector Graphics||HTML uses vector graphics with the help of various technologies such as VML, Flash, etc.||Vector graphics is an important part of HTML5 as we use SVG and canvas in it.|
+|Vector Graphics||HTML uses vector graphics with the help of various technologies such as VML, Flash, etc.||Vector graphics are an important part of HTML5 as we use SVG and canvas in it.|

 |Error Handling||HTML can not handle inaccurate syntax and any other error.
 Here inaccurate syntax means that the written syntax (order of tags ) is different from the original syntax.
-Example of basic syntax : <html> <head> <title> </title> </head> <body> </body> </html>||HTML5 can handle inaccurate syntax and other errors.|
+Example of basic syntax : <html> <head> <title> </title> </head> <body> </body> </html>.||HTML5 can handle inaccurate syntax and other errors.|

-|2-D shapes drawing||Shapes like circle, rectangle, triangle, etc. are not possible to draw in HTML.||Shapes like circles, rectangles, triangles, etc. are easy to draw in HTML5.’|
+|2-D shapes drawing||Shapes like circles, rectangles, triangles, etc. are not possible to draw in HTML.||Shapes like circles, rectangles, triangles, etc. are easy to draw in HTML5.’|

 |Efficiency, speed||As it’s older version, it is not fast, efficient, and flexible with respect to HTML5.||HTML5 is efficient , faster and flexible in comparison to HTML.|

-1. Which is better: HTML or HTML5?
+Q.1: Which is better: HTML or HTML5?

-2. Why do we use HTML5 instead of HTML?
+Q.2: Why do we use HTML5 instead of HTML?

-3. What is HTML5 example?
+Q.3: What is the HTML5 example?

 <!DOCTYPE html> <html lang="en"> <head> <meta charset="UTF-8"> <title>Example of HTML headings tag</title> </head> <body> <h1>Heading level 1</h1> <h2>Heading level 2</h2> <h3>Heading level 3</h3> <h4>Heading level 4</h4> <h5>Heading level 5</h5> <h6>Heading level 6</h6> </body> </html>

-4. Can I learn HTML5 without knowing HTML?
+Q.4: Can I learn HTML5 without knowing HTML?

-5. Is HTML5 easy to learn?
+Q.5: Is HTML5 easy to learn?

 Ans: HTML is one of the easiest languages to learn to develop web pages because of its simpler syntax and once you start learning it you will realize that there are no complex concepts to figure out.

-6. Is it good to start with HTML?
+Q.6: Is it good to start with HTML?

 Ans: Learning HTML is the same as learning HTML5.
 It is just that HTML5 is the latest version of HTML with more features so it does not matter whether you start with HTML or HTML5.

-7. Is HTML5 any good?
+Q.7: Is HTML5 any good?